nkasmanoff/pi-card/README.md

 ### How does it work?

-Pi-Card runs entirely on your Raspberry Pi.
+Pi-Card runs on your Raspberry Pi.

 **With a wake word**.
 Once the `main.py`, the system will listen for your wake word.
 Once your wake word has been said, you are officially in a conversation.
 Within this conversation you do not need to constantly repeat the wake word.
 The system will continue to listen for your commands until you say something like "stop", "exit", or "goodbye".
+More information on this / customization can be found in the `config.py` file.

 **With a button**.
-If you can get your hands on a breadboard, some wires, and a button, using a button to to handle the conversation is a much smoother (in my experience) way to interact.
+If you can get your hands on a breadboard, some wires, and a button, using a button to to handle the conversation is a much smoother (in my opinion) way to interact.
 This is done by pressing the button, and then speaking your command.
 The button is a simple GPIO button, and can be set up by following the instructions in the `main_button.py` file.

 The chatbot has a configurable memory of the conversation, meaning if you want the assistant to repeat something it said, or elaborate on a previous topic, you can do so.
 For quicker responses, you can set the memory to a smaller number in the `config.py` file.

 ### How useful is it?

 The system is designed to be a fun project that can be a _somewhat_ helpful AI assistant.
-Since everything is done locally, the system will not be as capable, or as fast, as cloud based systems.
-However, the system is still capable of a lot of improvements to be made.
+Since everything is done locally, it will not be as capable, or as fast, as cloud based systems.
+However, in the past year significant strides have already been made in small LLM models, and it's likely that this will only continue to improve, meaning so too will this project!

 ### Why isn't this an app?